-Using only quick oats for this recipe makes it very creamy but chunkier than stove cooked oatmeal.
-If you prefer creamier texture, quick oats are your best buddy!
+Using only quick oats for this recipe makes it very creamy but a little chunkier than stove cooked oatmeal.
+If you prefer a creamier texture, quick oats are your best buddy!

 I like using almond milk for my baked oatmeal as it gives a nice, nutty, fragrant flavour, and wonderful texture to it.
 I usually have unsweetened almond milk in my fridge but you can also go a bit fancier and use vanilla almond milk or chocolate almond milk depending on your mood.

 Soy milk and other plant based milk will work perfectly in this recipe too.
 You can use oat milk for double oaty flavour!
 Just like cooking your oats on the stove enjoy with any of your favourite plant milks.

 I used a tablespoon of maple syrup instead of sugar in this recipe to make it even healthier and refined sugar-free.
-This recipe has lots of berries and figs so the fruits give enough sweetness to the vegan baked oatmeal.
+This recipe has lots of berries so the fruits give enough sweetness to the vegan baked oatmeal.
 Always go for the fruits in season so that they are at the sweetest and most nutritious stage.

-Having said that, you can absolutely drizzle some more maple syrup or any of your favourite liquid sweetener as well.
-If you are feeling more fancy, see the next Section 4.
+Having said that, you can absolutely drizzle more maple syrup or any of your favourite liquid sweetener as well.
+If you are feeling fancier, see the next Section 4.
 “Topping”.

 You can top this vegan baked oatmeal with any toppings you like, such as more fruits, nuts and seeds.
 I topped mine with more strawberries, blueberries and pecans!
 When I am feeling extra fancy and have a sweet tooth I top mine with some Lotus Biscoff Spread you can even make my almond biscuit butter and top my baked oats with it, which is super delicious!

 Can I make this recipe gluten-free?

 Absolutely!
 So many of my friends are following a gluten-free diet now so I’m trying to make more gluten-free recipes.
 To make this recipe gluten-free, simply use gluten-free oats such as Bob’s Redmill gluten-free organic rolled oats which you can buy here.